BraceYourselfGames/UE-BYGTextToSpeech/README.md

 A plugin for Unreal Engine that wraps Windows accessibility text-to-speech functionality.

+## Unreal 5.0 Note

+Note that as of Unreal 5.0, there is an Experimental Text-to-Speech plugin included that is made by Epic.
+It supports Windows, Mac, Linux, iOS and Android.
+On Windows it uses Flite.
+I would recommend [considering it instead of this plugin](https://docs.unrealengine.com/5.0/en-US/text-to-speech-quickstart-in-unreal-engine/).

 ## Note Before Using

 This project is aimed at adding **text-to-speech for accessibility**.
 It will only work on Windows PCs that